 In retirement, it’s important to go beyond accumulating assets and to understand how a stream of income provides you with freedom and stability.

-In addition to generating income, you may want to consider things that might disrupt your plan, such as health-related expenses.
-There are solutions you can put in place that can help you be prepared to cover these events and protect you and your loved one's lifestyle.
+In addition to generating income, you may want to take into account things that might disrupt your plan, such as health-related expenses.
+There are solutions you can put in place that can help you prepare to cover these events and protect you and the lifestyle of your loved ones.

-It's never too early to put a plan in place that will help provide income for the rest of your life, even if you have a few years until retirement.
-Remember, in retirement if you've got income, you've got it all.
+It's never too early to put a strategy in place that will help provide income for the rest of your life, even if you have many years until retirement.
+Remember, in retirement, if you've got income, you've got it all.

-Many people planning for retirement combine a few products to best address their financial needs.
+Many people who are planning for retirement combine a few products to best address their financial needs.